swetasd927/MiniProject/readme.md

-Got it!
-Let’s remove the delete part and polish your README so it’s **accurate and professional**.
-Here’s the updated version:

----

 # 🌐 Mini Social Media App
 ### *(Node.js + Express + EJS + MongoDB + JWT + Multer)*

 A **fully functional mini social media web app** built with **Node.js, Express, EJS, MongoDB, JWT authentication, and Multer for profile picture uploads**.